LZeroAnalytics/thornode/docs/mimir.md

 - `BondLockupPeriod`: Lockout period that a node must wait before being allowed to unbond
 - `ChurnInterval`\*: Number of blocks between each churn
 - `HaltChurning`: Pause churning
-- `DesiredValidatorSet`: Maximum number of validators
+- `DesiredValidatorSet`\*: Maximum number of validators
 - `FundMigrationInterval`\*: Number of blocks between attempts to migrate funds between asgard vaults during a migration
 - `NumberOfNewNodesPerChurn`#: Number of targeted additional nodes added to the validator set each churn
 - `BadValidatorRedline`\*: Redline multiplier to find a multitude of bad actors
 - `LowBondValidatorRate`: Rate to mark a validator to be rotated out for low bond
 - `MaxNodeToChurnOutForLowVersion`\*: Maximum number of validators to churn out for low version each churn
+- `MigrationVaultSecurityBps`: Vault bond must be greater than bps of funds value in rune to receive migrations

 ## Economics

 - `EmissionCurve`\*: How quickly rune is emitted from the reserve in block rewards
-- `IncentiveCurve`\*: The split between nodes and LPs while the balance is optimal
 - `MaxAvailablePools`: Maximum number of pools allowed on the network.
 Gas pools (native pools) are excluded from this.
 - `MinRunePoolDepth`\*: Minimum number of RUNE to be considered to become active
 - `PoolCycle`\*: Number of blocks the network will churn the pools (add/remove new available pools)